The information on this page reflects changes to the medical indemnity legislation commencing 1 July 2020.

 The first report will be published by September 2021.
 These reports will be de-identified and will provide greater transparency in the provision of medical indemnity insurance cover in line with Recommendation 2 of the 2016-17 ANAO Report, The Management, Administration and Monitoring of the Indemnity Insurance Fund.

-The reports will be made available on the following page.
+The reports are available on the Medical indemnity publications page.